flatcar/coreos-cloudinit/Documentation/cloud-config.md

 For more information about the available configuration parameters, see the [etcd documentation][etcd-config].

-_Note: The `$private_ipv4` and `$public_ipv4` substitution variables referenced in other documents are only supported on Amazon EC2, Google Compute Engine, OpenStack, Rackspace, DigitalOcean, and Vagrant._
+_Note: The `$private_ipv4` and `$public_ipv4` substitution variables referenced in other documents are only supported on Amazon EC2, Google Compute Engine, OpenStack, DigitalOcean, and Vagrant._

 [etcd-config]: https://etcd.io/docs/v3.5/op-guide/configuration/